MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 playAvatarGripPoseAnimationByName(avatarGripPoseAnimationName: string): void;
 setAvatarGripPoseOverride(avatarGripPose: AvatarGripPose): void;

-## VOIP Settings
+## Voip Settings

 Horizon has the ability control *who can hear a player and from how far away*.

-It call this the **VOIP Setting** which can be configured with a number of values: **mute, whisper, nearby, *default*, extended, global** which representing increases ranges of being heard.
+It call this the **Voip Setting** (borrowing the term [VoIP](#https://en.wikipedia.org/wiki/Voice_over_IP)) which can be configured with a number of values: **mute, whisper, nearby, *default*, extended, global** which representing increases ranges of being heard.
 Mute means that no one can hear the player, global means that everyone can hear the player (and with full volume).
 The other values represent a spectrum in between mute and global, with **default** being the recommended setting for most experiences (people in your general vicinity can hear and so can people farther away if you are loud).
 There is one more special VOIP Setting **environment**, which is described below.

 !!! info There are no team-based voip settings (there are no "voice channels").
     There is (currently) no way to configure voip  settings between two specific players or to configure voice channels.
 Specifically you can't make a team game where a whole hears each other globally but the other team hears them whisper.
 When a player is set to global or whisper, **the setting controls how everyone else hears them**.